ReactMrk/kata-graphql/README.md

 How you already notice, the app is too slow, we know that fields address and netSalary don't need to be displayed when app is loaded, could the app be faster?

 Create a new button using ExtraFields.jsx that will trigger a request (using useLazyQuery) to get and display address and netSalary fields.
-Notice that a new query should be create on customer-queries.js and the other ones should be modified.
+Notice that a new query should be created on customer-queries.js and the other ones should be modified.

 **Extra**